Ian Ippolito

 “Viewed from a long-run perspective, it may be fair to characterize the real safe rate as normally fluctuating around the levels that we see today.
 The puzzle may well be why was the safe rate so high in the mid-1980s rather than why has it declined ever since.”

 This is a shocking finding.
 If it’s true, we’re unlikely to see the safe real-rate go up anytime soon.
-Or to put it in another way: the crazy “quest for yield” and all its unpleasant side effects are something we’re probably going to be putting up with for a long time.
-And any investors waiting for CDs and treasury bills to return a decent amount over inflation probably shouldn’t be holding their breath.
+Or to put it in another way: the crazy “quest for yield” and all its unpleasant side effects are something we may have to put up with for a long time.
+And any investors waiting for CDs and treasury bills to return a decent amount over inflation very soon, perhaps shouldn’t be holding their breath.